We don’t support this browser anymore.

 Our view

 But there are more exciting opportunities overseas.
 One such example is Brazil, the fastest-growing market outside the United States.
 Entain is already well established here and was an early applicant for a license in a new regulatory framework.
-This opens up new commercial opportunities and creates a barrier to entry.
-Nonetheless, competition in Brazil is still likely to intensify.
+This opens up commercial opportunities, but on the flipside new gaming taxes are putting a brake on margins.

 Entain looks to be overcoming recent challenges and there are some attractive growth prospects to go for.
-For those willing to accept the higher risk that accompanies the sector the valuation doesn’t look too demanding.
-But until the leadership void left by Gavin Isaacs is plugged, investors are likely to remain nervous, so expect more volatility than usual.
+For those willing to accept the higher risk that accompanies the sector, the valuation doesn’t look too demanding.
+There are no guarantees, and risks from tough US competition and the potential for a consumer slowdown are ever present.

 Environmental, social and governance (ESG) risk